Nicole Seah: National Solidarity Party

 Seah's team captured 43.35% of the vote and did not manage to wrest Marine Parade GRC from the PAP in the 2011 election.
 Nevertheless, this was seen as a huge achievement as the incumbent PAP had won 72.9% of the vote in the last election, which was the 1992 by-election.
 Also, the PAP team was helmed by a popular former Prime Minister, Goh Chok Tong.
 Indeed, the PAP's winning percentage was lower than the national PAP average.
 Goh later gave his thoughts on the election result in an interview with the Straits Times in which he stated that he had expected better results and cited Seah as a factor for the NSP's good showing.

-During the election, Seah lodged a police report against PAP candidate Tin Pei Ling for breach of the state-mandated cooling-off period 24 hours before polls.
-It was subsequently revealed that she had also allegedly committed the same offence.
-The police issued a stern warning to Tin and Seah for the offence.
-Under the Singapore Parliamentary Elections Act, canvassing on Polling Day and Cooling Off Day is prohibited and the offence carries a fine or imprisonment or both.
+During the election, Seah lodged a police report against PAP candidate Tin Pei Ling for breach of the state-mandated cooling-off period 24 hours before polls, she was subsequently revealed to allegedly committed the same offence and were both issued a stern warning from the police.

-After the election, Seah made an online appeal for donations for her campaign on her Facebook account, sparking off a debate on whether it is appropriate.
+After the election, Seah made an online appeal for donations for her campaign on her Facebook account.
 On 23 May 2011, the NSP issued a public clarification statement and supported her actions.